Lemony Lace® Elder

 Spread: 5 feet

 Hardiness Zone: 3a

 A refined yet durable garden shrub featuring beautiful, threadlike golden foliage all season; creamy white flowers in spring followed by bright red berries; compact and upright habit, a reliable color accent for the garden

 Lemony Lace® Elder features showy clusters of lightly-scented creamy white flowers held atop the branches in mid spring.
-It has attractive gold foliage which emerges indian red in spring.
+It has attractive gold deciduous foliage which emerges antique red in spring.
 The deeply cut ferny compound leaves are highly ornamental but do not develop any appreciable fall color.
 The red fruits are held in abundance in spectacular clusters in early fall.

 Lemony Lace® Elder is a dense multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Lemony Lace® Elder is recommended for the following landscape applications;

 Lemony Lace® Elder will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
 It tends to be a little leggy, with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 30 years.